raginimangla/aboutme/README.md

 ![Ragini Mangla](./docs/assets/ragini.jpg){: width="250"}

-With over over a decade of experience as a technical writer, I bring a wealth of expertise in crafting software documentation and courseware, specializing in ERP and large-scale cloud-based solutions.
-Proficient in developing user and API documentation, including REST and GraphQL APIs.
-Familiar with structured authoring and DITA concepts.
-Hands-on experience using authoring tools such as Oxygen XML Editor and Author It.
-Experienced in navigating agile environments (SAFe 6.0), closely collaborating with development teams throughout the development cycle.
-Passionate about content strategy and leveraging the power of documentation to advocate for the users.
+Hi, My name is Ragini (pronounced: RA-GYI-NEE).
+I have over 10 years of technical writing and instructional design experience, I specialize in crafting clear and comprehensive documentation for SaaS applications.
+Proficient in both end-user and developer documentation, I leverage structured authoring and DITA concepts for consistency.
+Skilled in authoring tools like Oxygen XML Editor and version management using Git/GitHub.
+Experienced in agile environments, I collaborate closely with development teams to deliver high-quality documentation on time.
+My commitment to excellence and adaptability makes me a valuable asset in any technical writing role.

 ## Skills